rust-stuco/lectures/week12/slides.md

 # What `unsafe` is not

-It's important to understand that `unsafe` is not a way to skirt the rules of Rust.
+It's important to understand that `unsafe` is _not_ just a way to skirt the rules of Rust.

 * Ownership
 * Borrow Checking